bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 <div class="alert alert-warning small mb-3">
   <p class="mb-0">
-    <strong>CAUTION:</strong> Directory mode is a <em>non-standard</em> feature, while being
+    <strong>CAUTION:</strong> Directory mode is a <em>non-standard</em> feature.
+While being
-    supported by all modern browsers, and should not be relied for production.
+    supported by all modern browsers, it should not be relied on for production.
     Read more on <a class="alert-link" href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/webkitdirectory">MDN</a>
     and <a class="alert-link" href="https://caniuse.com/#feat=input-file-directory">Can I use</a>.
   </p>